 Respect the entire legal and statutory directives in effect; especially the ones related to law #78-17 of January 6th, 1978 related to computing, files, and freedom.

 Influencers commit to keep any promotional post related to the platform during a minimum of 30 days.
 If a Brand / Agency notices that the post has been removed from social networks before the 30-day delay, they have the right to ask for payment cancellation.

 Influencers are responsible for their Social Network accounts’ use: whether it is for the connexion to the Service or for promotional posts publication.

-Any post with an offensive nature, transmitting a misogynist, sexist, homophobic, racist, xenophobic message or glorifying rape will be deleted automatically from the platform and will not be eligible for payment.
+Any post with an offensive nature, transmitting a misogynist, sexist, sexual, homophobic, racist, xenophobic message or glorifying rape will be deleted automatically from the platform and will not be eligible for payment.
 Campaign participation will then be cancelled if the post is not modified or deleted quickly.

 Article 5.2.2: Influencer liabilities regarding the publication of promotional posts

 Any use of the Service or online upload of a promotional post through social networks will be considered done by the Influencer even in the case of a password loss or a password given to another person by the Influencer.

 Article 5.2.3: Influencer liabilities in case of misleading advertising

 Influencers clearly recognize that publishing a misleading advertisement expose them to a 2-year imprisonment and a 300 000 euros fine condemnation, based on Article L.213-1 of the Consumer Code.